This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Change body positions often.
 If you travel by car or work at a desk, move and stretch in your seat several times each hour.
 In an airplane, get up and walk every hour.
 If you are bedridden, ask for help to change your position every 1 to 2 hours.

 - Do not smoke.
-Nicotine can damage blood vessels and make it more difficult to manage your DVT.
-Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
-They still contain nicotine.
-Ask your healthcare provider for information if you currently smoke and need help quitting.
+Nicotine and other chemicals in cigarettes and cigars can damage blood vessels and make it more difficult to manage your DVT.
+Ask your healthcare provider for information if you currently smoke and need help to quit.
+E-cigarettes or smokeless tobacco still contain nicotine.
+Talk to your healthcare provider before you use these products.

 Call 911 for the following:

 - You feel lightheaded, short of breath, and have chest pain.

 - You develop new DVT symptoms in another leg or arm.

 - You see blood in your urine or bowel movements.